nwtes/hack1_project/README.md

    - Added CSS variables and a theme toggle to support dark mode with minimal duplication.
    - Defensive programming: wrapped risky DOM/animation calls with try/catch to prevent visual helper errors from breaking core logic.

-4. Wireframe / mockup artifacts
-   - Attach sketches or PNG exports of the original wireframes into `design/` or `screenshots/` as you refine them.
-Include brief notes about decisions (why the question card is bottom-docked, why the search sits centered, etc.).

 ## How it works (technical summary)